entoj/entoj.github.io/user/export/Exporter.md

 #### Macro

-When a entity is composed out of other entities you can configure the rendering of those composed entities per export by adding a `export.<Exporter>[].macros.<Macro Name>` section for a local override.
-If you need to make the override global you can add a `export.globals.<Exporter>.macros.<Macro Name>` section.
+When a entity is composed out of other entities you can configure the rendering of those composed entities per export by adding a `export.<Exporter>[].settings.<Macro Name>` section for a local override.
+If you need to make the override global you can add a `export.globals.<Exporter>.settings.<Macro Name>` section.

 **Example:**
 ```javascript